chenxingqiang/secret-sklearn/doc/modules/classes.rst

 See the :ref:`clustering_evaluation` section of the user guide for further details.

-.. automodule:: sklearn.metrics.cluster
+.. automodule:: sflearn.metrics.cluster
    :no-members:
    :no-inherited-members:

-.. currentmodule:: sklearn
+.. currentmodule:: sflearn

 .. autosummary::
    :toctree: generated/